vtsynergy/Analysis-AI/README.md

-# Segmentation Model
+# Analyze AI

-The AI model in this folder is used to segment the lung region from the 3D chest CT images.
+The AI model in this folder is used to segment the lung region from the 3D chest CT images and classify the 3D chest CT images to COVID-19 positive or negative case.

 ## Platform